-The Microbial Desalination Cell (MDC) technology integrates the Microbial Fuel cell (MFC) process and Electrodialysis (ED) to treat wastewater, desalinate saline waters and simultaneously produce electricity.
+The Microbial Desalination Cell (MDC) technology combines the Microbial Fuel Cell (MFC) and Electrodialysis (ED) process to simultaneously treat wastewater, desalinate saline water and produce electricity.

 Feed flow range: 12 – 72 L/h

 Feed flow accuracy: < 1 %

 Conductivity accuracy: 0,33 cm^-1 +- 5%